Stowaway (2021 film): Production

 In October 2018, it was announced Anna Kendrick was cast to appear in Joe Penna's next film, starring as a medical researcher.
-In January 2019, Toni Collette was added to the cast, in the role of the ship commander.
+In January 2019, Toni Collette was added to the cast as the ship commander.
 In May, Shamier Anderson was cast as the titular stowaway, and Daniel Dae Kim joined as the ship's biologist.

-Filming began on June 11, 2019, in Cologne and Munich and wrapped after 30 days.
+Filming began on June 11, 2019 in Cologne and Munich and wrapped after 30 days.
 YouTuber and science communicator Scott Manley was a consultant for the film.

 Release

-In November 2018, Sony Pictures Worldwide Acquisitions acquired international distribution rights to the film, excluding the United States.
-In December 2020, Netflix acquired distribution rights to the film, acquiring territories previously purchased by Sony, with Amazon Prime Video set to distribute in Canada.
-The film released on April 22, 2021, except for German-speaking countries where the Netflix release will follow showings in cinemas which will happen at an indeterminate time due to the ongoing pandemic.
+In November 2018, Sony Pictures Worldwide Acquisitions acquired the film's international distribution rights, excluding the United States.
+In December 2020, Netflix acquired distribution rights, acquiring territories previously purchased by Sony, with Amazon Prime Video set to distribute in Canada.
+The film was released on April 22, 2021, except in German-speaking countries; there, the Netflix release followed cinema showings, which could not be conclusively scheduled due to the ongoing COVID-19 pandemic.

 Reception

-On review aggregator website Rotten Tomatoes, Stowaway holds an approval rating of 76% based on 109 reviews, with an average rating of 6.50/10.
+On review aggregator website Rotten Tomatoes, Stowaway holds an approval rating of 76% based on 110 reviews, with an average rating of 6.5/10.
 The site's critics consensus reads, "Pacing problems prevent Stowaway from fully engaging, but it's distinguished by its thoughtful, well-acted approach to a story built on an excruciating moral dilemma."
 Metacritic assigned the film a weighted average score of 63 out of 100 based on 24 critics, indicating "generally favorable reviews".
+The film ranks on Rotten Tomatoes' Best Science Fiction Movies of 2021.